bucs110a0spring22/ch-10-lab-margens1/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ < The user must evade the enemies to stay alive.
+The enemies wiggle around randomly.
+Once the user loses they are sent to a game over screen >
 #### Unique Feature
- < Describe the unique feature you added >
+ < I added a background to the game by importing an image and setting it to a certain size and location >

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < 3 >/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >

 ## REFERENCES:
- < List any outside resources used >
+pygame
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >